 Heading out toward the beautiful mountains of Franschhoek one comes across Solms-Delta.
 This farm is interesting on a number of levels.
 Firstly, it is one-third owned by the previously-disadvantaged people who have always worked on the farm, a social partnership that is reaping great rewards for all involved.
 A museum on the farm portrays its history.

-Secondly, Solms-Delta make wines using desiccated grapes, which is said to concentrate flavour and colour.
+Secondly, Solms-Delta makes wines using desiccated grapes, which is said to concentrate flavor and color.
 This ancient Greek process sees the grapes left on the vines to dry out before being used to make wine.

-The farm offers six specialised wine and garden tours with much emphasis based on the history.
+The farm offers six specialized wine and garden tours with much emphasis based on the history.
 Tasting of the nine wines produced are conducted in the museum or outside under magnificent oaks.
 Fyndraai, the restaurant, serves traditional Cape Malay food.
-It’s worth a visit for not only the delicious dishes it offers, but also for the glass floor, which reveals the foundations of the original wine cellar (c.
+It’s worth a visit not only for the delicious dishes it offers but also for the glass floor, which reveals the foundations of the original wine cellar (c.
 1740).

 Situated just outside Stellenbosch, this is one of the oldest wine farms in the Cape, dating back to 1700.
 With extensive gardens, two restaurants and picnics in the forest, wine cellar and garden tours, a library and a great range of award-winning wines to sample, you can easily spend an entire day here.

 Vergelegen wines are produced in their mostly underground cellar, which allows them to use gravitational flow.
 They produce red and white wines and a very special, limited edition Brut (2008).
 Go on a cellar tour and learn the intricacies of making these spectacular wines, and then enjoy a tasting.